MaaAssistantArknights/MaaAssistantArknights/docs/en-us/manual/introduction/copilot.md

 # Copilot

-::: important Translation Required
+::: important This page may be outdated.
-This page is outdated and maybe still in Simplified Chinese.
-Translation is needed.
 :::

-Welcome to share your tasks with [prts.plus](https://prts.plus)!
+You're welcome to share your tasks with [prts.plus](https://prts.plus)!

 ::: warning
 All features involving auto-battle require a stable game frame rate of at least 60 frames, including but not limited to Copilot and Auto I.S..